Adventures in Paris for the beauty-seekers

 As a teenager I used to day-dream about living as a writer in Paris in a tiny attic apartment at the top of a building with a spiral staircase and peeling paint on the walls, and I got to live out that dream for a few months in between finishing school and starting university.
 It was during that time, improving my French and living alone for the first time in my life, that my relationship with Paris was firmly cemented.

-I felt a little lonely, discovering that more often than not my jokes got lost in translation in the tentative new friendships I was forming with my peers, but also experienced the thrill of young adult independence in the most beautiful of cities, wandering by the Seine, people-watching in cafés and park squares.
+I felt a little lonely, discovering that more often than not my jokes got lost in translation in the tentative new friendships I was forming with my peers (the fact that the French don’t have a word for “excited” that works as a direct translation, and that I bumped up against this issue basically every time I tried to get to know someone new, tells you a lot about the difference between me and French culture, I think).
+But I also experienced the thrill of young adult independence in the most beautiful of cities, wandering by the Seine, people-watching in cafés and park squares.
 I spent hours every week in the Musée D’Orsay and sketching the Greek marbles in the Louvre long after the tourists had left for the day, on special evenings when they kept the museums open late with free entry for young people and students.

 Now, many years later I’m married to a medieval historian who specialises in French baronial power and needs to use the libraries and archives in Paris regularly.
 He asked me to marry him in my favourite café in the Marais, and these days we spend a month or so in Paris together as a family every summer so that we can be together while he does the bulk of his research.
-He spends his days in the Bibliothèque Nationale and the archives, while our girls and I wander in parks and museums, sit in the café around the corner from where I lived when I was nineteen sharing sips of an ice-cold drink citron pressé, and then we meet up at the end of the day for deliciously simple picnic suppers of baguette and cheese.
+He spends his days in the Bibliothèque Nationale and the archives, while our girls and I wander in parks and museums, to meet up at the end of the day for delicious simple picnic suppers of baguette and cheese.

 While there are so many Paris city guides out there already, I always get asked by friends and Instagram followers for my personal recommendations, so I figured it would save me some time to write everything down in once place, if nothing else.
 I’ll keep adding to this blog post over the years as I discover new wonderful places, so be sure to bookmark it so you can come back to it when you’re planning your next trip to the loveliest city in the world.